ermlikeyeah/ermlikeyeah.github.io/_posts/2016-11-08-patterns-patterns.markdown

 Anyway, I met another friend the other day.
 We laughed at how we’ve moved on, as people, and as “an industry”.
 We’d both had a few roles since we worked together, both admittedly “to just pay the bills”.
 We talked about how it seemed the spotlight these days was on guidelines, and especially patterns.
 I was mindful of the stuff I’d told you above, but fueled by the “keep the reference up to date as you go along”.

-We talked about the patterns stuff at the BBC, gov.uk some of the stuff the Co-op is giving us a glimpse of (like everyone seems to), Facebook, what we’re looking to do on NHS.UK, and on and on.
+We talked about the patterns stuff at the BBC, gov.uk, some of the stuff the Co-op is giving us a glimpse of (like everyone seems to), Facebook, what we’re looking to do on NHS.UK, and on and on.
 Starting off with something, making something, testing, learning, documenting by adding/editing/deleting.
 And round and round it goes.

 Patterns are a thing of the moment, but one we’re glad of.